IgorUlitsky/MPRNA/README.md

-# Ulitsky lab MPRNA counting suite
+# Ulitsky lab MPRNA designing counting suite
-Tools for quantifying and visualizing MPRNA datasets This suite of tools contains methods for analysis of MPRNA and MPRNA-RIP datasets desribed in:
+Tools for designing, quantifying and visualizing MPRNA datasets This suite of tools contains methods for analysis of MPRNA and MPRNA-RIP datasets desribed in:
 * Lubelsky & Ulitsky Nature 2018
 * Zuckerman et al. Mol Cell 2020